bytememiles/email-contactor/README.md

    - Go to [Google Account settings](https://myaccount.google.com/)
    - Navigate to Security → 2-Step Verification → App passwords
    - Generate a new app password for "Mail"
-   - Use this password in your `.env.local` file
+   - Use this password in the SMTP configuration form

 4. **Run the development server:**